-To schedule a mediation in Alachua County, either contact Rebecca MacFarlane, ADR Administrative Assistant at (352) 491-4417 for available times, or contact one of the contract mediators directly.
-In Baker, Bradford, Gilchrist, Levy and Union Counties, please see the Family Court Case Manager for further information or contact a contract mediator for your county.
+To schedule a mediation, contact the ADR Administrative Assistant at (352) 491-4417 for available times, or contact one of the contract mediators directly.

 In accordance with Administrative Order 5.04, any case that involves family matters and issues shall be referred to family mediation unless otherwise excepted by statute, rule or court order.
 No final hearing will be set in contested cases until the court has received a report from the mediator on the attendance or non-attendance of the parties.